 One challenge with logical qubit circuits is that convenient probes that are accessible with physical qubits may no longer be accessible.
-The GHZ state studied here provides such an example, as conventional parity-oscillation measurements cannot be performed.
-Instead, we use a technique known as direct fidelity estimation, which can be understood as follows.
-The target state $\psi$ is the simultaneous eigenstate of the N stabilizer generators $\{S_i\}$ and, so, the projector onto the target state is $|\psi\rangle\langle\psi| = \prod{i=1}^{N} (S_i + 1)/2$ (which is 1 if $S_i = 1 \,\forall i$ and 0 otherwise).
-Thereby, we can directly measure fidelity by measuring the expectation values of all terms in this product, which-in other words-refers to measuring the expectation values of all elements of the stabilizer group given by the exponentially many products of all the Si.
+The GHZ state studied here provides such an example, since conventional parity oscillation measurements cannot be performed [81].
+Instead, we use a technique known as direct fidelity estimation [39], which can be understood as follows.
+The target state ψ is the simultaneous eigenstate of the N stabilizer generators $\{S_i\}$, and so the projector onto the target state is $|\psi\rangle\langle\psi| = \prod{i=1}^{N} (S_i + 1)/2$ (which is 1 if $S_i = 1 \,\forall i$, and 0 otherwise).
+One can thereby directly measure fidelity by measuring the expectation values of all terms in this product, which in other words refers to measuring the expectation values of all elements of the stabilizer group given by the exponentially many products of all the S_i .
 The logical GHZ fidelity is defined as the average expectation value of all measured elements of the stabilizer group.
-With our four-qubit GHZ state, with four stabilizer generators {XXXX, ZZII, IZZI, IIZZ}, the 16-element stabilizer group is given by all possible products: {IIII, ZZII, IZZI, IIZZ, ZIIZ, IZIZ, ZIZI, ZZZZ, XXXX, XYYX, YXXY, XXYY, YYXX, YXYX, XYXY, YYYY}.
+With our 4-qubit GHZ state, with 4 stabilizer generators $\{XXXX, ZZII, IZZI, IIZZ\}$, the 16-element stabilizer group is given by all possible products: $\{IIII, ZZII, IZZI, IIZZ, ZIIZ, IZIZ, ZIZI, ZZZZ,$

+XXXX, XYYX, YXXY, XXYY, YYXX, YXYX,

+XYXY,YYYY.
 We measure the expectation values of all 16 of these operators; for each element, we simply rotate each logical qubit into the appropriate logical basis and then calculate the average parity of the four logical qubits in this measurement configuration.
-We then directly average all 16 elements equally (with appropriate signs, as some of the stabilizer products should have -1 values) and, in this way, compute the logical GHZ state fidelity.
-This is an exact measurement of the logical state fidelity.
-Scaling to larger states can be achieved by measuring elements of the stabilizer group at random.
+We then directly average all 16 elements equally (with appropriate signs, as as some of the stabilizer products should have -1 values), and in this way compute the logical GHZ state fidelity.
+This is an exact measurement of the logical state fidelity [39].
+Scaling to larger states can be achieved by measuring elements of the stabilizer group at random [39].
 To perform full tomography in Fig. 3e, we measure in all $3^4 = 81$ bases, thereby measuring the expectation values of all 256 logical Pauli strings, and reconstruct the density matrix by solving the system of equations with optimization methods.